 Respiratory infections can set off an asthma attacks and so Coronavirus may trigger it for some.

-This is one of the reasons why those who have severe asthma will have been contacted by letter or text from their GP, asking them to shield.
+This is one of the reasons why those who have severe asthma were contacted by their GP during the peak of the pandemic, asking them to shield.

 - Start a peak flow diary so that you pick up on the early warning symptoms.